 A little while ago we wrote in "What is Chai" post about the history of this wonderful drink, and what exactly it is, as well as its health benefits, so I won’t go into detail here.
-I will only say that Chai is a traditional beverage dating back up to 9,000 years and is made with milk, sugar, spices and tea, simmered together and served warm.
+I will only say that Chai (also known as Masala Chai) is a traditional Indian drink that dates back thousands of years.
+It’s made by simmering black tea with milk, spices, and a sweetener.
+The spices in chai - like cinnamon, ginger, cardamom, and nutmeg - bring not just flavor but also a range of health benefits.

 Just remember, no matter the name, the only caffeine in it comes from the tea leaves that it’s brewed with.